Reward Early Users

 - Export the eligible wallets from your product data.

-- Generate the final allocation table.
+- Generate the final allocation table as CSV.

-- Fund the campaign vault.
+merklemode and let it build the dataset. - Fund the campaign vault.

 - If the token will trade publicly, seed the official liquidity pool before sharing the claim URL.